Recently Viewed Topics

 Path: Resources > Scan Zones

-Scan zones represent areas of your network that you want to target in a scan, associating an IP address or range of IP addresses with one or more scanners in your deployment.
-You must create scan zones in order to run scans in SecurityCenter.
+Scan zones are areas of your network that you want to target in an active scan, associating an IP address or range of IP addresses with one or more scanners in your deployment.
+You must create scan zones in order to run active scans in Tenable.sc.

 |Name||A name for the scan zone.|